 China Spring Youth Camp

-China Spring Youth Camp (CSYC) is a treatment center dedicated to helping male and female youth between the ages of 12 and 18 develop the skills, knowledge, and experience necessary to promote health and resiliency, stop the progression of problems caused by delinquent behavior, and interpret and avoid high risk behavior patterns in an emotionally safe, comforting, challenging and nurturing environment.
+China Spring Youth Camp (CSYC) is a treatment center dedicated to helping male and female youth between the ages of 12 and 18 develop the skills, knowledge, and experience necessary to promote health and resiliency, stop the progression of problems caused by delinquent behavior, and interpret and avoid high-risk behavior patterns in an emotionally safe, comforting, challenging and nurturing environment.

 Residents are placed in China Spring Youth Camp by Court Order.
-At this time we do not accept private placements.
+At this

 We have no bars on the windows or locks on the doors.
-We do have alarms and security policies, but our philosophy is one of honor, trust and accountability.
-We are dedicated to helping children define their values using the least restrictive means necessary.
-We provide structure and programs to help children become a productive member of their family and community.
+We do have alarms and security policies, but our philosophy is one of honor,

 China Spring Youth Camp has a zero tolerance policy to protect the residents and employees from all forms of sexual harassment and sexual abuse.